DangVTNhan/Scanner/README.md

 2. Set up environment variables:

-Create a `.env.local` file in the `fe` directory with the following content:
+Create a `.env.local` file in the `fe` directory with the following content: (if not provided it will use the default value: http://localhost:8080/api)

 ```
 NEXT_PUBLIC_API_URL=http://localhost:8080/api